Physical Therapists Using Clinical Analysis To Discuss The Art And Science Behind Running and The Stuff We Put On Our Feet

 DOCTORS OF RUNNING STAFF ROUNDUP

 Welcome to our Gift Guide for Runners!
-This year we've decided to round up our team's absolute favorite picks to produce this unique gift guide.
-We think about running 24/7 and tried our best to give a good range of non-shoe related gifts for the holiday season, because while shoes are fun, it's also the stuff that we go to time and time again before, during, and after the run that can make a run as well.
+We think about running 24/7 and tried our best to give a good range of non-shoe related gifts for both the holiday season and year-round, because while shoes are fun, it's also the stuff that we go to time and time again before, during, and after the run that can make a run as well.

 Editors Note: NONE of the following links used in this Gift Guide are affiliate links.
 We wanted to provide a gift guide of our absolute favorite things to share and decided to make this edition completely ad-free.
 Thanks for reading!